Bayesianize Fuzziness in the Statistical Analysis of Fuzzy Data

 \section{Conclusions}

 This paper introduces a conditional probabilistic framework for the statistical analysis of bounded fuzzy data, providing a consistent and comprehensive approach to handling fuzzy variables.
 While numerous fuzzy statistical tools exist, they often lack a unified framework integrating general, widely applicable parametric probability models for fuzzy random variables.
 This gap has hindered their practical application, particularly in delivering broadly applicable inferential results.
 Building on the premise that fuzzy data arise from a process akin to statistical coarsening, we propose a regression-based approach that links observed fuzzy statistics -- such as modes and spreads -- to their underlying statistical model counterparts.
 This model also accommodates covariates within a more general approximated Gibbs sampling-based solution, enhancing its flexibility and applicability.
-Through simulations and case studies, we demonstrate the effectiveness of the proposed method, showcasing its ability to incorporate fuzziness within a structured inferential setting.
-Furthermore, leveraging a Bayesian approach enhances both the interpretability and inferential capacity of fuzzy data analysis, making it a powerful tool for statistical inference in uncertain environments.
+Through simulations and case studies, we illustrate the effectiveness of the proposed method, showcasing its ability to incorporate fuzziness within a structured inferential setting.
+Furthermore, leveraging a Bayesian approach enhances both the interpretability and inferential capacity of fuzzy data analysis.

 Significantly, the conditional approach proposed in this work is grounded in an epistemic interpretation of fuzziness, in which observed fuzzy values are treated as imprecise representations of latent, unobserved random variables.
 This assumption does not rely on any specific cognitive mechanism on the part of the observer; instead, it provides a statistically principled way to model non-stochastic imprecision.
 Consequently, the proposed framework is applicable across multiple domains, such as sensory evaluations, questionnaire-based ratings, and decision support systems, where individuals often provide fuzzy assessments due to limited knowledge or intrinsic measurement imprecision.
 In all these cases, the blurring mechanism serves to approximate how non-fuzzy random quantities are transformed into fuzzy responses through the measurement process.